 Get a sense if they will be a good fit

 If you’re satisfied with the above answers, explore some nontraditional interview questions to see how compatible they might be with your family:

 - Who is your favorite type of client?
 What type of personality pushes your buttons?

 - Why have you decided to become a care provider?

 - What do you like the most about being a care provider?

 - How do you handle anger, fear, or stubbornness, and can you give an example of a client you dealt with?
 This is a big one; you must make sure the employee does their job with patience, humor, and happiness.

 As you narrow down potential candidates, it’s important to involve your senior in the final decision.
 Taking their feedback on who is caring for them will make the job much easier for all parties concerned.

-At the end of the day, after finding someone who is technically qualified, experienced, and who has great references, you still have to make a slight guess.
+At the end of the day, after finding someone who is technically qualified, experienced, and has great references, you still have to make a slight guess.
 Don’t underestimate the power of tuning into your instinct.
-Don’t make a choice because it seems overwhelming.
+Don’t choose because it seems overwhelming.
 If you think the fit may not be a good one, then move on to another candidate.